 But they will.

 Without fail, there's something wrong inside the head of every mass shooter.
 Call it hate.
 Call it psychopathy.
-Call is Sociopathy.
+Call it sociopathy.
 There's something very wrong upstairs.

 There's a level of self-centeredness that focuses their pain, their anger as the only valid feelings in the world.
 That anger, and pain, can, and should, be acted on.